zachmilan/UM-LED/README.md

 ---

-## Key Components
+## Major Hardware Components

-- **STM32F303RCT6 MCU** – Microcontroller for both boards, chosen for its high pin count and TSC peripheral.
+- **STM32F303RCT6 MCU** – Microcontroller used on both boards, providing control logic and capacitive-touch support through its TSC peripheral.
-- **IS31FL3248 LED Driver** – 48-channel constant-current driver for the display.
+- **IS31FL3248 LED Driver** – 48-channel constant-current driver used on the display board to control individual LEDs.
-- **BM71 BLE Module** – Provides Bluetooth Low Energy communication between remote and display.
+- **BM71 BLE Module** – Bluetooth Low Energy module enabling wireless communication between the display and remote.
-- **DRV2605L Haptic Driver** – Drives the LRA for haptic feedback in the remote.
+- **DRV2605L Haptic Driver** – Driver used on the remote to control the LRA and provide haptic feedback.
-- **MAX77715 USB-C Charger** – Manages charging for the display’s battery.
+- **MAX77715 USB-C Charger** – Power management IC used on the display to handle battery charging over USB-C.

 ---